Stephen Babcock (lawyer): Legal practice

-In July, 2013, over 200 news sources, including the Associated Press, confirmed that Stephen Babcock was hired by Ducks Unlimited to represent the organization in a high-profile million dollar federal lawsuit stemming from a contract dispute over a New Orleans artist's prints.
+In July 2013, Babcock Partners was hired by Ducks Unlimited to represent the organization in a million dollar federal lawsuit stemming from a contract dispute over a New Orleans artist's prints.
 Babcock filed four Motions for summary judgment in the United States District Court for the Eastern District of Louisiana on behalf of Ducks Unlimited.
 Three of the four motions were granted.
 The case resulted in a voluntary dismissal.